Nastel/remoraj/README.md

 RemoraJ configuration file is located `config` folder, file named `remora.properties`.
 See relevant comments in file for advanced config.

+## VM identification

+To identify VM you can set system property (java -D) `remoraVMIdentification` to any readable token identifying the process remoraJ are attached to.
+By default it will use `ManagementFactory.getRuntimeMXBean().getName()` result.
+NOTE: this defautl value might be not available in every VM's implementation and might be platform dependent.

 # Running

 Once the agent attached and TNT4J-Streams configured you can